RRFayad/Shadcn/README.md

 - "tracking-wider" is the tailwind for letter-spacing

 - `className="fixed right-2 top-[calc(50%-12px)]"` Just to show to to be specific in a measure - We wanted to center the light/dark icon, so 24px was its full size, and then we calculated its half to be on the center

+##### Password input style

+Check the password-input.tsx, which has a toggle passwordIsShown function (input type conditionally being "password" or "text"), and the input padding to avoid the icon overlap the pw text